 There are 600 mg in 2 capsules of Control and 2,000 mg in a packet of Target, so you’ll be well under that number even if you’re taking both capsules and a packet of Target each day.

-The company recommends taking Target at least every 3 days, but you can safely take it up to 4 times in 1 day.
+The company recommends taking Target at least every 3 days, but says you can take it up to 4 times per day.

-While there isn’t a ton of research on the effects of D-mannose when taken by people who have UTIs, preliminary research and thousands of positive reviews on Uqora’s website show it might be worth trying if you experience recurrent UTIs.
+While there’s not a ton of research on the effects of D-mannose when taken by people who have UTIs, preliminary research and thousands of positive reviews on Uqora’s website show it might be worth trying if you experience recurrent UTIs.